 Diodes placed between the bases of the BJTs serve to moderate the bias during conduction.

-To maintain stability, a 3.3 ohm resistor is placed in series with the emitters of the output driver transistors.
+A 3.3 ohm resistor is connected in series with the output driver transistors emitters to provide stability.

-When the bias current increases the voltage between the emitter and base decreases leading to a reduction in conduction.
+When the bias current increases the voltage between the emitter and base decreases leading to a decrease in working.

 This mechanism allows for control over the amplification process.

-The circuit exhibits an input impedance of approx 500 ohms, and the voltage gain is around 5 when an 8 ohm speaker is connected.
+The circuit shows an input impedance of approx 500 ohms and the voltage gain is around 5 when an 8 ohm speaker is connected.

-These values indicate how effectively the circuit amplifies the input signal.
+These values indicate how effectively the circuit raises the input signal.

 The amplified audio signal is then delivered to an 8 ohm speaker.

-The speaker experiences a voltage fluctuation of 2V with minimal distortion resulting in an improved audio output.
+The speaker experiences a voltage fluctuation of 2V with minimal noise resulting in an improved audio output.

 The power output of the circuit is in the 50 milliwatt range.